 Fluorescence Analysis of the Extracts: The extracts were prepared as per their polarity in hot successive extraction technique, and they were treated with reagents, and the color changes were observed under Ultra Violet light, and the results were tabulated Table 3.

 TABLE 3: FLUORESCENCE ANALYSIS OF LEAF OF I. TINCTORIA LINN.

 |S. no.||Sample||Colour in Day Light||Colour in UV Light|

 |3||Chloroform extract||Brownish green||Green|

 |4||Ethanol extract||Green||Dark Green|

-Extractive Values: The extracts were prepared according to the polarity and they were concentrated and their values were calculated with reference to air-dried drug and the results were tabulated Table 4.
+Extractive Values: The extracts were prepared according to the polarity, and they were concentrated, and their values were calculated concerning air-dried drug, and the results were tabulated Table 4.

 TABLE 4: EXTRACTIVE VALUES OF THE LEAF OF WITH I. TINCTORIA LINN.
 DIFFERENT SOLVENTS